christytan/ords-apex-dbcs/exacs-QA/DataPump.md

 vi tnsnames.ora
 </copy>
 ```
-- Since we have not attached the file system to the exadata, and to maintain consistency in the node usage, we will copy the PDB tns entry and edit the **Host** to the private IP of node1 of exadata cloud service
+- Since we have not attached the file system to the exadata, and to maintain consistency in the node usage, we will copy the PDB tns entry and edit the **Host** to the private IP of node1 of the exadata cloud service

 ```
 usrxx_1 =